rhymeyang/Se/docs/308B/BusinessResilience.md

 The advantage of this scheme is its simplicity.
 However, there is a significant disadvantage: any corruption of backed up data needs to be discovered quickly (within the period of media rotation), or else no valid set of data can be recovered.
 Hence, only low-criticality data without any lengthy retention requirements should be backed up using this scheme.

-- **Grandfather-Father-Son**
-  - The most common backup media rotation scheme, grandfather-father-son creates a hierarchical set of backup media that provides for greater retention of backed up data that is still economically feasible.
+**Grandfather-Father-Son**<br/>The most common backup media rotation scheme, grandfather-father-son creates a hierarchical set of backup media that provides for greater retention of backed up data that is still economically feasible.

 In the most common form of this scheme, full backups are performed once per week and incremental or differential backups are performed daily.